Edinburgh-Genome-Foundry/DnaChisel/README.rst

 In this basic example we generate a random sequence and optimize it so that

-- It will be rid of BsaI sites
+- It will be rid of BsaI sites.
-- GC content will be between 30% and 70% on every 50bp window
+- GC content will be between 30% and 70% on every 50bp window.
-- The reading frame at position 500-1300 hould be codon-optimized for .E. coli*.
+- The reading frame at position 500-1300 will be codon-optimized for *E. coli*.

 Here is the code to achieve that: